semantic-rs/semantic-rs/README.md

 This analyzes the current git repository and updates the project's `Cargo.toml`.

+## Run semantic-rs in CI environment

+Make sure to set the `CI=true` environment variable to disable dry-run mode.

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/semantic-rs/semantic-rs).